 “Evangelicals are people of hope, not fear.
 The practice of Christian hope points us to a life beyond this world, but it also requires us to act in such a way that models God’s coming kingdom.
 The Kingdom of God is characterized by the love of enemies, the welcoming of strangers, the belief in the human dignity of all people, a humble and self-sacrificial posture toward public life, and a trust in the sovereign God of the universe.
 Fear is a natural human response to social change, but evangelicals betray their deepest spiritual convictions when they choose to dwell in it.”

-“Beyond Belief” is a pop-up podcast brought to you by Harvard Divinity School.
+This pop-up podcast is brought to you by Harvard Divinity School.
 It’s hosted and produced by me, Jonathan Beasley, and edited by Heather Latham.

 Thanks so much for tuning in.
 Please be on the lookout for more episodes in this 4-5 episode, limited-run series examining President Trump and religion.